moleculerjs/database/docs/README.md

 **posts.service.js**

-Subscribe to the `users.removed` event and remove posts by `adapter.removeMany`.
+Subscribe to the `users.removed` event and remove posts with `adapter.removeMany`.
 ```js
 module.exports = {
     name: "posts",